Why It’s Called the Delicious Monster

 So we have a large plant that produces tasty, sweet fruit, hence the “Delicious Monster”.

-I realise that most of you will probably already know this, but it was an eye opener for me when I discovered it and put two-and-two together.
+I realise that most of you will already know this, but it was an eye opener for me when I discovered it and put two-and-two together.
 I’ve still got that warm, smug feeling you get when you finally learn the answer to a question that’s been in the back of your head for many years.

 Related posts